olifrost/olifrost.github.io/_posts/2019-07-02-the-social-lamp.md

 ---
 layout: post
-title: I made my lamp a social media personality
+title: I gave my bedroom lamp a social media personality
 description: We all know global warming is created by leaving the lights on.
 image: /blog/lamp-bio.jpg
 ---

 Much like animal agriculture and cross-atlantic business flights.

-In fact, leaving a low-energy lightbulb on for a year would be the carbon-equivalent of growing two lamb legs.
+But still, some days I left the house and couldn't remember if the lights were on or off.

 ![](/blog/lamp-bedside.jpg)

-But still, some days I left the house and couldn't remember if the lights were on or off.

 I didn’t want to go home and check – I might miss my work’s free breakfast.